 Related Company Policies

 Where risks associated with the Act are identified these are managed in accordance with the Group Risk Management Framework.
 Additionally, the Group operates a Speak Up Policy and actively encourages the reporting and exposure of unethical behaviour.

-Due Diligence Process for Slavery and Human Trafficking
+Due Diligence Process for Modern Slavery and Human Trafficking

 We have written to suppliers seeking assurance that the precepts of the Act are being followed/adopted, though clearly expecting a more complete and robust attestation from those few facilities suppliers who directly fall under the tenets of the Act.
 Where no assurance is forthcoming, we will engage with those parties at contract review to ascertain whether there is sufficient concern to replace them.

 Our Effectiveness in Combating Modern Slavery and Human Trafficking

-BGL also uses independent third party auditors to conduct an externally facilitated Workplace Condition Review on key third party suppliers to bring insights on ways we can tackle slavery and human trafficking.
+BGL also uses independent third-party auditors to conduct an externally facilitated Workplace Condition Review on key third party suppliers to bring insights on ways we can tackle modern slavery and human trafficking.
 We plan to carry out annual audits to ensure adherence to anti-slavery standards.
-The remit of these audits is to assess and benchmark our suppliers from a social point of view including Labour, Health and Safety, Management Systems and Environment and how effective we have been in ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains.
+The remit of these audits is to assess and benchmark our suppliers from a social point of view including Labour, Health and Safety, Management Systems and Environment and how effective we have been in ensuring that modern slavery and human trafficking is not taking place in any part of our business or supply chains.

 Supplier Adherence to our Values and Due Diligence Processes